Seven Dividend-paying Defense Stocks Serving the U.S. Army and Shareholders

 Seven Dividend-paying Defense Stocks Serving the U.S. Army: Lockheed Martin

 Lockheed Martin Corp.
-(NYSE: LMT) is the top defense stock that Woods chose to offer attendees at the 2023 MoneyShow selections.
+(NYSE: LMT) is the top defense stock that Woods chose to offer attendees at the 2023 MoneyShow.
 LMT is the world’s largest defense contractor, and it has dominated the Western market for high-end fighter aircraft since the F-35 program was awarded in 2001.
 Lockheed’s largest segment is aeronautics, but the company also offers rotary and mission systems, missiles and fire control and space systems.

 In December 2022, the United States was in the process of finalizing plans to provide Ukraine with Patriot missile-defense systems in its war against Russia, and this could be a big revenue driver for LMT.
 That’s because while the Patriot system is built by Raytheon Technologies (NYSE: RTX), the missiles it fires are made by Lockheed.